priyanka-777/social-media-application/Documentation.md

 - Home page
     - to represent posts,comments and likes
 - Signup page
+    - we need to add email,username,mobile number,password
 - profile
-    - to add and edit the profile info
+    - to add and edit the profile info like changing photo,name etc.
+- friends page
+    - we can see all our friends list here and some suggestions based on our friends list.